Babble Tracker Quickstart

 Connect to your tracker

-- Open the Project Babble software
+- Open the dropdown menu.

 Setting Up The Camera Feed